Updated November 2018

 Hyundai uses a roto-dip process, which dips the chassis of the car into the galvanization treatment and rotates it to ensure full coverage of the zinc coating, and ensuring no part of the vehicle goes uncoated.
 “There’s no way any part of the surface isn’t covered,” ensures Joyce.

 Along with galvanized steel, more exotic materials are being used in cars for weight or cost savings.
-Plastic, aluminum, fiberglass and carbon fiber car parts are all less likely to rust than steel, although they aren’t used in mainstream vehicles.
+Aluminum car parts are less likely to rust than steel, although it isn’t very widely used in mainstream vehicles yet.

 DEFENDS AGAINST MORE THAN JUST RUST